openT2T/translators/org.OpenT2T.Sample.SuperPopular.TemperatureSensor/Texas Instruments SensorTag/js/README.md

 This translator depends on the noble node package.
 Follow the instructions for your platform from this site:
 [https://www.npmjs.com/package/noble](https://www.npmjs.com/package/noble)

 You can use a bluetooth dongle, or the built-in bluetooth on your device.
-Noble currently works for Node in the Windows and OSX command line but not for Windows UWP and Android apps in JxCore.
+Noble currently works for Node in the Windows and OSX command line but not for Windows UWP and Android apps in the bridge.

 > <b>Note</b>: If running on Windows, when you run the Zadig program the drop down may be empty.
 In this case use Options - List all devices to populate it.
 > Select the device that matches your Bluetooth dongle.